 Whilst being a good scientist is a key aspect of life as a doctor, medicine is a mix of basic science, humanitarian science and the art of communication.
 To be a good doctor, you have to be able to connect with people from all walks of life and discuss with them the most private and intimate aspects of their health.
 It is a privileged position to be in.
 Though surgeons and anaesthetists will tell you most of their patients are asleep or unconscious, if you don’t like talking to strangers or listening to other people’s problems, you may not enjoy medicine as much as you think.

-the questions above.
+So how did you do?
+The important thing here is that you do not need to score points in all of the questions above.
 Many of the answers to the above will change with time depending on your experiences, but I hope it identifies key aspects of the job that you need to think about.

 “So why did he make me count up my score?” - I hear you ask.

 No reason, I guess I just feel a doctor should be able to do basic maths.
 I don’t think that’s an official GMC requirement though.

 Up next - There are a few preconceived notions regarding a career in medicine that I would like to go over.
 Time to preach the truth!!
 I call this section Medical Mythbusters.

 Disclaimer 3: The following section entitled “Medical Mythbusters” holds no association or legal affiliation to the famous American show Mythbusters and is not associated with, or financed by, the Discovery Channel or the Science Channel.
 Please do not sue me - imitation is the sincerest form of flattery.

 Myth 1: Doctors are omniscient beings who excel in all aspects of life.
 They are meticulous, intelligent, sharp minded and almost flawless.
 Most are born this way.
 I don’t think I have what it takes to be a doctor.